Computer and Video Games

-Computer and Video Games (also known as CVG, Computer & Video Games, C&VG, Computer + Video Games, or C+VG) is a British-based video game magazine, published in its original form between 1981 and 2004.
-Its offshoot website was launched in 1999 and closed in February 2015.
+Computer and Video Games (also known as CVG and similar abbreviations) was a British video game magazine published between 1981 and 2004.
+Its website launched in 1999 and closed in February 2015.
 CVG was the longest-running video game media brand in the world.
-Several CVG writers led the creation of Video Games Chronicle in 2019.
+In 2019, several former CVG writers created Video Games Chronicle.

 History

 Computer and Video Games was established in 1981, being the first British video games magazine.
 Initially published monthly between November 1981 and October 2004 and solely web-based from 2004 onwards, the magazine was one of the first publications to capitalise on the growing home computing market, although it also covered arcade games.
 At the time of launch it was the world's first dedicated video games magazine.
 The first issue featured articles on Space Invaders, Chess, Othello and advice on how to learn programming.

 Reviews featured a numerical score, with the highest rated games receiving the "C+VG Hit" award.
 This logo came to be seen as a selling point for games, big and small.
 The magazine had a ABC of 106,000 for the second half of 1986.
+In 1992, the magazine launched, Go!, a handheld gaming supplement bundled with the magazine.